fbpx

 You know what they say: a picture is worth a thousand words.
 So, what is your public image saying about you and your brand?

-When your brand or name is first mentioned, your public image is what comes to your audience’s mind.
+When your brand or name is mentioned, your public image is what people think about first.
 It’s the overall feeling they get–the things they do or don’t remember.
-It’s the emotions associated with your name and work, as well as the people or outlets with whom you are affiliated.
+It’s the emotions associated with your name and work and the people or outlets with whom you are affiliated.
 It’s the stories they’ve seen you be a part of and the people they’ve seen talk about you.

-It’s the way you’ve been represented through PR, publicity, and media.
+It’s how you represent yourself through PR, publicity, and media.
 Your public image can be a very intangible thing, which can make it feel daunting to control.
 But putting in the time and effort to build a positive public image for yourself will always be worth the effort.

 Crafting Your Public Image

 Your public image is about so much more than elaborate media stunts or interviews on prime-time television.
-You don’t need to go viral or trend on Twitter to build an image for yourself.
-Those things can be nice, but they are just flashes in the pan.
+You don’t need to go viral or trend on Twitter to build a reputable image for yourself.
+Those things can be nice but are just flashes in the pan.

-Instead, crafting your public image is much more intentional and deliberate and takes place over a more extended period.
-There are two main components you need to think about when building your image: messages and relationships.
+Instead, crafting your public image is more intentional and takes place over a more extended period.
+You need to think about two main components when building your image: messages and relationships.

 Think of your messages as soundbites that help encapsulate who you are and what your brand offers to your audience.
-They should be credible, authoritative, and influential (check out another article in this series for more on that).
-Create a few soundbites that you can remember and deploy consistently in interviews, articles, appearances, and other engagements.
+They should be credible, authoritative, and influential.
+Create a few soundbites you can remember and deploy consistently in interviews, articles, appearances, and other engagements.

 Maintaining Your Public Image

-The thing is, your public image will always take constant work.
-You will never stop investing in it because, fortunately, and unfortunately, people are quick to forget what’s not in their immediate view.
-This is why you can’t quit after one big interview, one great article, or one big endorsement.
-You have to keep going.
+Your public image will always take constant work.
+You will never stop investing in it because, fortunately, and unfortunately, people quickly forget what’s not in their immediate view.
+You must consistently do interviews, produce great content, and obtain endorsements.

 If you want proof, look at how many advertisements you see for brands you already know.
-Why would Apple pay for billboards?
+Why would companies pay for billboards?
 Why would celebrities take the time to do interviews?
-Your public image is dynamic and never stagnant, and it needs to be nurtured consistently.
+Your public image is dynamic and never stagnant and needs to be nurtured consistently.

-Your public image is precious, but it can also be very challenging to maintain.
+Your public image is precious but can also be challenging to maintain.
 It requires constant attention, care, and nurturing.

 Leave a Comment